Kubrat Pulev: Super-heavyweight

 Pulev beat Islam Timurziev at super-heavyweight at the Strandja Cup 2005.
 At the EU Championships he lost the final 18:24 to Italian southpaw Roberto Cammarelle.
 At the 2005 World Amateur Boxing Championships he won bronze, losing for the third time to Odlanier Solís 11:25.

 In 2006, at the Chemiepokal he beat Vyacheslav Glazkov and Magomed Abdusalamov.
 He finished at third place at the European Championships in Plovdiv.
 After defeating Glazkov again he was easily beaten (RSCO) by former victim and eventual winner, Islam Timurziev of Russia.

 In 2007. he won the Chemiepokal tournament and was regarded as one of the favorites at the 2007 World Amateur Boxing Championships, but had a bad draw and lost early to southpaw Olympic bronze medalist and eventual winner Roberto Cammarelle.

 In 2008, he won the Strandja Cup once again beating PanAm Champion Robert Alfonso 19:9.

 He beat Jaroslavas Jakšto and Marko Tomasović to qualify for the Olympics 2008.

 There he was upset in his first bout by young Colombian Óscar Rivas.

 In absence of Roberto Cammarelle, he beat Marko Tomasović, Roman Kapitonenko and Denis Sergeev to claim the European Championship.

 At the 2009 World Amateur Boxing Championships he lost again to Roberto Cammarelle.

 Professional career

 Early career

 Pulev turned professional, at the age of 28, in September 2009 at the Jahnsportforum in Neubrandenburg, Mecklenburg-Vorpommern, Germany.
 He defeated Florian Benche via 2nd-round technical knockout.
 Pulev fought another three times in the next three months, winning them all.
 He ended his first professional year with 4 wins and no losses.
+Within two years, he built up a record of 14 wins and no losses.